dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 01. You're using a different version of Windows Forms.

     When .NET Core 3.0 was released, Windows Forms went [open source on GitHub](https://github.com/dotnet/winforms).
 The code for Windows Forms for .NET 5 is a fork of the .NET Framework Windows Forms codebase.
-It's possible some differences exist and your app won't migrate.
+It's possible some differences exist and your app will be difficult to migrate.

 01. The [Windows Compatibility Pack][compat-pack] may help you migrate.